U.S. refining shares soar on vaccine news, hopes for renewed fuel demand

 However, energy consultancy Tudor, Pickering, Holt and Co said Monday’s rally in refining shares is likely “well overdone” given that the industry had been receiving positive news on vaccines throughout the fall.

 “Did anyone really doubt we would not see a vaccine at some point?”
-Matthew Blair, TPH analyst, wrote in a note.
+Matthew Blair, another refining analyst, wrote in a note.

 Blair noted that refining margins have barely moved on the news, with NYMEX gasoline crack spreads up 32 cents per barrel to $6.41, while diesel spreads were down 5 cents per barrel to $8.48.